The Latest in LAM Science: Q & A with Kathryn Wikenheiser-Brokamp, PhD

 TLF: How did you start studying LAM and connect with The LAM Foundation?

 KWB: I’m trained in both research and in medicine as a physician-scientist pathologist, so I diagnose disease by reviewing tissues.
 My background is in researching lung development and lung disease.
-When I came to Cincinnati for my first faculty position, I had the unique opportunity to review and diagnose LAM lungs from patients referred to me by Frank McCormick and Nishant Gupta.
+When I came to Cincinnati for my first faculty position, I had the unique opportunity to review and diagnose LAM lungs from patients referred to me by Frank McCormack and Nishant Gupta.
 From a scientific point of view, reviewing tissues raises a lot of questions that are very interesting to explore.
 Ultimately, however, I got “trapped” into studying LAM when I went to a couple of meetings and met the patients with LAM and their families.
 They motivate me and give my work purpose.
 I find enjoyment in working with patients and their loved ones and thoroughly believe that advancement is optimally accelerated when clinicians, scientists, and patients work together.

 TLF: Can you please explain the title of your project?